Kootut teokset | Samlade skrifter | Selected Works

 Montesquieu lays the blame on the amalgamation of the many small polities into a single state, but in my opinion the union was not the cause of that but rather its consequence, and I believe that two things in particular are responsible for its present lack of population, namely a variety of constraints at home and the hope of making money hand over fist in America.

 In extensive countries their main resources are generally concentrated in and around the capital, which often regards itself as constituting the country and views other provinces with disdain.
-It has most opportunity and the best chance of obtaining from the Sovereign Power legislation that will23 benefit it in particular, but as that is seldom possible without detriment to the more distant provinces, they generally languish in servitude, powerlessness and contempt, and there is then no way of saving such provinces from dereliction and its inhabitants from emigration.
+It has most opportunity and the best chance of obtaining from the Sovereign Power legislation that will benefit it in particular, but as that is seldom possible without detriment to the more distant provinces, they generally languish in servitude, powerlessness and contempt, and there is then no way of saving such provinces from dereliction and its inhabitants from emigration.

 The provinces of the Netherlands, wealthy and powerful thanks to their commerce, which fell to Spain by inheritance, were reasonably satisfied with the regime as long as they were allowed to retain their freedom under its rule, but that did not last for long.
 They were subjected to constraint in their administration: the Council of State1 was abolished; commercial constraint: their commodities were charged with an impost of one-tenth of their overall value; constraint in their budget: several new bishops were imposed on them, who had to be paid for out of it; judicial oppression: for their cries went unheard, and the suppliants were brutally turned away with their petitions; religious oppression: none were allowed to profess themselves of the Protestant faith; oppression in what was most dear to them, namely life, for thousands of them had to lay their necks on the block erected for them by the Duke of Alba and submit to being murdered by the soldiers.2